Itchy Tongue: Causes and Treatment

 Oral Allergy Syndrome

-Cooking these foods can often reduce the allergenic proteins, making them safer to consume.
+Cooking these foods can reduce allergenic proteins, making them safer to eat.
+If symptoms persist, consult a doctor.
 However, if you frequently experience an itchy tongue after eating raw fruits or vegetables, consider consulting a doctor for advice.

 Food Allergies